-The Center for Atomically Thin Multifunctional Coatings (ATOMIC) is devoted to the design and development of advanced coatings based on two-dimensional layered materials.
-ATOMIC integrates the work of researchers, students, and faculty with that carried out by industry and national labs.
+The Center for Atomically Thin Multifunctional Coatings (ATOMIC) focuses on the design and development of cutting-edge coatings based on two-dimensional layered materials.
+ATOMIC brings together researchers, students, faculty, industry, and national labs to advance the understanding and application of these materials.

 Jun Lou